How to Plan a Cruise Vacation With These 9 Essential Steps

 Step One: Decide on a Budget

 For example, cruise lines, like Norwegian Cruise Line, offer a Free-at-Sea Promo that includes an unlimited drink package.
-Sometimes, they even have 3rd & 4th guests sail free, which is a huge saving for families.
+Sometimes, the third and fourth guests sail free, which is a huge savings for families.

 While cruise costs typically cover accommodation, meals, and entertainment, it’s important to budget for additional expenses like flights, transportation to the cruise ship, shore excursions, and other incidentals.
 Of course, cruise lines and cruise agents can also arrange most of these things and add them to your cruise fare package, but that is not always the best way to save money on a cruise.